Spomky-Labs/IpFilterBundle/README.md

 [![Build Status](https://travis-ci.org/Spomky/SpomkyIpFilterBundle.png?branch=master)](https://travis-ci.org/Spomky/SpomkyIpFilterBundle)

-This bundle will help you to restrict access of your application using IP addresses.
+This bundle will help you to restrict access of your application using IP addresses and ranges of IP addresses.

-It supports IPv4 and IPv6 addresses.
+It supports both IPv4 and IPv6 addresses.

-You can set ranges to allow or deny multiple IP addresses.

 # Prerequisites #